The 20afTopOctave chip provides square waves pitched with good approximations to the equal-tempered scale.

 generator chips so the 20afTopOctave has value in designs even when you don't need the Top Octave.

-The assignment of a pin to the output of a simple flip-flop allows for daisy chaining 20afTopOctave chips.
+The assignment of a pin to the output of a simple divide by 2 flip-flop allows for daisy chaining 20afTopOctave chips

-The produces as many lower octave pitches as required.
+providing for as many lower octave pitches as desired.
 The usual away of

-arriving at lower octaves is to add a divider chip per pitch.
+creating lower octaves notes is to add a divider chip per pitch of a top divider.
 The price difference between

 divider chips and top octave chips is now very small so the advantages of having fewer